deveshm/connormcgarr.github.io/_posts/2020-05-02-pte-overwrites.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_1.png" alt="">

-Recall, from a [previous blog](https://connormcgarr.github.io/x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass/) of mine that SMEP kicks in whenever code that resides in current privilege level (CPL 3) of the CPU (user mode code) is executed in contect of CPL 0 (kernel mode).
+Recall, from a [previous blog](https://connormcgarr.github.io/x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass/) of mine, that SMEP kicks in whenever code that resides in current privilege level (CPL 3) of the CPU (CPL 3 code = user mode code) is executed in context of CPL 0 (kernel mode).

-But _HOW_ did SMEP know to take over?
+But _HOW_ does SMEP know to take over?
 Recall that SMEP is enforced in two ways.
 Globally, SMEP is controlled by the 20th bit of the CR4 register.

 <img src="{{ site.url }}{{ site.baseurl }}/images/PTE_4.png" alt="">